Coronavirus: Italy reports first deaths, South Korea sees cases double | DW | 22.02.2020

 And while Beijing said new Covid-19 infections had dropped to 397 on Saturday — down from 889 a day earlier, South Korea reported a major jump in cases, with 229 new infections since Friday, taking the total number to 433.

-The country, which now has the second-largest number of cases after China, also reported a second death from the virus.
+The country, which now has the third-largest number of cases after China and Japan, also reported a second death from the virus.

 -